-- 1) Aetiopathogenesis of specific and non-specific inflammation of the soft and hard tissues of the craniofacial region; - 2) directions and pathways for the spread of inflammation; - diagnosis and differentiation of specific and non-specific inflammations, tests additional; - 4) surgical treatment, with particular emphasis on abscesses and abscesses of the craniofacial region. - 5) pharmacological treatment of specific and non-specific soft tissue inflammations and hard parts of the craniofacial region; - 6) Local and systemic complications of inflammatory conditions of the maxillofacial area with particular emphasis on dental causes.
+- Aetiopathogenesis of specific and non-specific inflammation of the soft and hard tissues of the craniofacial region; - 2) directions and pathways for the spread of inflammation; - diagnosis and differentiation of specific and non-specific inflammations, tests additional; - 4) surgical treatment, with particular emphasis on abscesses and abscesses of the craniofacial region. - 5) Pharmacological treatment of specific and non-specific inflammation of the soft and hard tissues of the craniofacial region; - 6) Local and systemic complications of inflammatory conditions of the maxillofacial area with particular emphasis on dental causes.